Posture Brace to Improve Posture

-- A hunched back.
-Hunching over a keyboard or mobile phone places strain on your neck and the muscles in your shoulders and upper back.
-Over time your back may also become naturally rounded, which can cause pain and stiffness.
+- A hunched back - Hunching over a keyboard or mobile phone places strain on your neck and the muscles in your shoulders and upper back.
+Over time your back may also become naturally rounded, which can cause back pain and stiffness.

 - Slouching - Slouching in a chair may feel more comfortable than sitting upright, but it places strain on back muscles and tissue.